+Children arriving before 8:30 a.m. must be accompanied by an adult.
+Children in grades K-4 may participate in our early morning programs.
 Adults bringing students to activities prior to 8:30 a.m. must sign in as they enter the building.
-Clubs including unicycle, chess, ukulele, music lessons, and the early morning child care program begin at 8:00 a.m.
+Clubs including unicycle, chess, music lessons, and the early morning child care program begin at 8:00 a.m.
 Once you have signed your child in, your child may walk him/herself to the activity.
+Your child may not sign in alone.
+Please be sure an adult accompanies your child if arrival is before 8:30 a.m.